 The sudden, dramatic deaths of Ananias and Sapphira served to purify and warn the church.
 “Great fear seized the whole church” (Acts 5:11).
 Right away, in the church’s infancy, God made it plain that hypocrisy and dissimulation were not going to be tolerated, and His judgment of Ananias and Sapphira helped guard the church against future pretense.
 God laid the bodies of Ananias and Sapphira in the path of every hypocrite who would seek to enter the church.

 Furthermore, the incident involving Ananias and Sapphira helped to establish the apostles’ authority in the church.
 The sinners had fallen dead at Peter’s feet.
 It was Peter who had known of the secret sin and had the authority to pronounce judgment in the church (see Matthew 16:19).
 If the hypocrisy of Ananias and Sapphira had succeeded in fooling Peter, it would have severely damaged the apostles’ authority.

-The sad story of Ananias and Sapphira is not some obscure incident from the Old Testament regarding a violation of the Mosaic Law.
-This occurred in the first-century church to professing believers in Jesus Christ.
-The story of Ananias and Sapphira is a reminder to us today that God looks at our hearts, not our outward professions (1 Samuel 16:7), that He hates sin and will punish it, and that He is concerned for the purity of His church (1 Corinthians 11; 1 John 5).
+The sad story of Ananias and Sapphira is not some obscure incident from the Old Testament regarding a violation of Mosaic Law.
+This occurred in the first-century church to believers in Jesus Christ.
+The story of Ananias and Sapphira is a reminder to us today that God sees the heart (1 Samuel 16:7), that He hates sin, and that He is concerned for the purity of His church (1 Corinthians 11; 1 John 5).
 As Jesus told the compromising church in Thyatira, “All the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds” (Revelation 2:23).